Antique Mason Jar Values: Logo, Mold, Color and Closure

 • Hero cross 1858 jars: Early and well-embossed pieces with the cross-in-shield mark can bring strong mid-to-high hundreds depending on color and condition.

-• Putnam Lightning in amber/olive: Wire-bail jars with PUTNAM and lower mold numbers in strong colors often sell in the market-dependent values+ range; rarer shades go higher.
+• Putnam Lightning in amber/olive: Wire-bail jars with PUTNAM and lower mold numbers in strong colors often sell in the a value that must be established from current, topic-matched sales+ range; rarer shades go higher.

 • Canadian specialties: Beaver, Crown, and Gem jars (Dominion Glass and predecessors) appear in appealing shades; scarce colors and pristine examples bring premiums.